 Mhairi McFarlane- She needs a fake boyfriend to divert the office gossips when her longtime love ups and leaves her and immediately gets another woman pregnant.
 He needs to show the bosses he’s reliable and steady with his player ways behind him.
 When these two fake date, real feelings get involved in the lovely If I Never Met You.

 Casey McQuiston- Red, White & Royal Blue is the romcom enemies to lovers tale of the prince of England and the son of the U.S. president.
-It starts with one of them getting shoved into a cake and ends with a love to pure and true that this novel absolutely deserves its bestseller status.
+It starts with one of them getting shoved into a cake and ends with a love so pure and true that this novel absolutely deserves its bestseller status.

-Alexa Martin- Her football WAG (wives and girlfriends) novel Intercepted is a delight, with a heroine who doesn’t want to date another football player after her football player boyfriend cheats on her.
+Alexa Martin- Her football WAG (wives and girlfriends) novel Intercepted is a delight, with a heroine who doesn’t want to date another football player after her pro-athlete boyfriend cheats on her.
 But sometimes the heart forces the head to sit on the sidelines and makes a winning play, and this book is definitely a winner.